 Here are some tips to keep your dental crowns secure:

 - If the crown is new, avoid chewing hard foods like raw vegetables.

 - Don’t bite your nails or grind your teeth.

-    DM Dental is one of the premiere dental health organizations that help people with crowns for teeth in Des Moines.
-Call us today at 515-512-5377 to schedule an appointment.
+The DM Dental Group gives patients the best quality dental crowns for their teeth in Des Moines.
+Call us today at 515-512-5377 to schedule an appointment immediately!